What are the Requirements?

 Requirement management tools help the development teams by enhancing their speed of delivery, reducing the cost of production, and improving productivity as they capture everything from fundamental knowledge to real-time regulatory compliance standards.

-Uses and Benefits of using an RM Tool:
+Uses and Benefits of a Requirements Management Tool:

 Having a strong requirement management tool ensures the success of a project by enabling the development teams to control the scope of the project.
 Furthermore, it helps in directing the project development lifecycle in the desirable direction.
 Traditionally, the requirements were captured manually with the help of spreadsheets.
 But nowadays, many tools in the market will do the work for you.